pydanny/pydanny.github.com/posts2013/2013-07-18-travel-tips-for-geeks-preventing-theft.rst

 In suspicious places you'll notice local men with their hands in their pockets.
 Why?
 It's because they are literally keeping their hands on the money.

 In the same places, local women will take a shirt, sweater, or even a newspaper and have it on top of their purse with their arm on top of that.
-Where "man-purses" are acceptable wear, they'll do the same.
+Where "man-purses" are acceptable wear, men will do the same.

 Good thieves Look like tourists or non-criminals
 -------------------------------------------------